vmware-tanzu/velero-plugin-for-aws/backupstoragelocation.md

     #
     # Optional.
     s3Url: "http://minio:9000"

+    # If specified, the plugin will use the current role to assume this one.
+    # This is only used for the upload to the S3 bucket, it is not used for
+    # volume snapshotting.
+    # This assumed role is useful to upload in a bucket located in a different
+    # AWS account.
+    #
+    # Optional.
+    s3AssumeRole: ""

     # If specified, use this instead of "s3Url" when generating download URLs (e.g., for logs).
 This
     # field is primarily for local storage services like MinIO.